AshleyShang/DE_project/README.md

 # DE Project

+## Tasks

+- load user purchase data into postgresql db and get filtered data into local file

+- deploy file onto S3 and remove local file

+- load review data in S3, also load spark script in S3

+- add EMR steps to EMR cluster

+- sense the completion of the last step

+- calculate statistics about user behavior within Redshift and get the output

 ## Prereq

 1. [docker](https://docs.docker.com/get-docker/) (also make sure you have `docker-compose`) we will use this to run Airflow locally